Robust Dynamic Selection of Tested Modules in Software Testing for Maximizing Delivered Reliability

-We assume that the tester's objective is maximizing expected delivered reliability, i.e., he is risk neutral and $U(x)=x$.
+We assume that the tester's objective is to maximize expected delivered reliability, i.e., he is risk neutral and thus $U(x)=x$.
 Suppose that the tester cannot know the exact value of $p_1$ (which is 0.5), but he knows that $0.48\leq p_1\leq 0.62$.
 If the tester knows the exact value of $p_1$, he can use (\ref{dp_boundary}) and (\ref{dp_recursion}) to obtain a selection policy with the expected reliability $0.4809$.
-However, he does not know the exact value of $p_1$.
+However, the exact value of $p_1$ is unknown to him.
 If the tester uses robust optimization technique to find the testing policy, the resulting reliability is $0.477$.
 The gap which is defined to be the relative error of the two reliabilities is $0.815\%$.
 If the tester mistakenly choose the value of $p_1$ to be $p_w$, he will obtain a selection policy which is different with the optimal way and generates a lower expected reliability.
 Let $p_w$ vary from $0.48$ to $0.62$, we obtain the gaps of the expected reliability as shown in Table~\ref{tab_1}.

-From Table~\ref{tab_1} we find that the gaps are quite sensitive to the value of $p_1$.
+From Table~\ref{tab_1} we find that the gaps are quite sensitive to the value of $p_w$.
 If the tester mistakenly choose the value of $p_1$ to be 0.62, he will obtain a expected reliability which is significantly lower than the optimal expected reliability.
 However, if he considers the uncertainty of operational profile by using robust optimization method, the resulting reliability will be globally satisfying.